danchanka/docusaurustest/docs/LSFUS/How-to_Working_with_external_formats.md

-# lsFusionHow-to: Working with external formats
+---

-# How-to: Working with external formats
+title: 'How-to: Working with external formats'
+---

 ##### How to read these sections